Easter Monday, March or April

 Running from 12 May to 3 June, this international music festival is Prague’s most prestigious event, with classical music concerts held in theatres, churches and historic buildings.

-Something of a shoulder season, June promises great weather for beer gardens and river cruises without the May festival crowds or the hordes of student backpackers who arrive in Prague and Český Krumlov in July and August.
+Something of a shoulder season, June promises great weather for beer gardens and river cruises without the May festival crowds or the hordes of students who descend on the city in July and August.

 Prague Fringe Festival

-This nine-day festival of international theatre, dance, comedy and music, inspired by the innovative Edinburgh Fringe, takes place in late May/early June.
+This nine-day binge of international theatre, dance, comedy and music (www.praguefringe.com), inspired by the innovative Edinburgh Fringe, takes place in late May/early June.
 Hugely popular with visitors and now pulling in more and more locals.

 The hot and humid summer weather mellows out as September approaches, and the hordes of visiting backpackers, students and school groups thin out, making this a great month to visit.